Rewards and benefits

-We think there are some great benefits of working here.
+We think that there are some great benefits to working here.
 All paid staff receive the following:

-As a flexible employers the Scouts operate a TOIL system.
-Employees can accrue a maximum of 35 hours TOIL, pro rata for part time employees, to be used within four weeks of accrual.
+As a flexible employer, the Scouts operate a TOIL system.
+Employees can accrue a maximum of 35 hours TOIL, pro rata for part-time employees, to be used within four weeks of accrual.

-Once you’re three months in post, we have generous sickness pay, above the statutory.
+Once you’re three months in post, we have generous sick pay – above the statutory.

 We're a flexible employer.
 Lots of our roles are offered on a hybrid basis where you can have some control over whether you work at home or in one of our offices.
 You can also ask for ﬂexibility on start and ﬁnish times of work.

 We have a flexible working policy allowing staff to request amendments to their working pattern and a specific reason for making the request is not required.

 Optical, dental and many more appointments are covered including, great gym discounts, family days out discounts, and 24/7 helplines including speaking to a GP, Counselling and practical information.